 While this blog is generally about journalism and media issues, I sometimes address those issues from the perspective of family experience.
 And occasional blog posts are wholly personal, often related to family matters.

-I have been married since 1974 to Mimi Johnson Buttry, a full-time writer.
-Mimi writes the blog Rubyeyedfox as well as fiction and non-fiction books.
+I have been married since 1974 to Mimi Johnson Buttry, a full-time writer and author of the novel Gathering String.
+I help her in promoting her book, including her Gathering String blog and mentions on my social media accounts.
+Mimi writes the blog Rubyeyedfox.
 Mimi grew up an Iowa farm girl.
 She spent 11 years working for Creighton University and most recently worked for ASNE.

 Our oldest son, Mike, is vice president of corporate communications at Capella University in Minneapolis.
 Mike formerly worked for Sen. Chuck Hagel, a Nebraska Republican, as press secretary, communication director and chief of staff.
 When I was a reporter in Omaha, I mostly avoided stories dealing with Hagel, as I have previously explained in the blog.
 After Hagel retired from the Senate, Mike spent about a year working for Chlopak Leonard Schechter and Associates, a Washington public affairs firm.
 His clients included the government of Kenya and the American Dental Association.
 Mike is a graduate of Creighton.
-He and his wife, Susie Burke, have a daughter, our only grandchild, Julia.
+He and his wife, Susie Burke, have two daughters, our only grandchildren, Julia and Madeline.
 Susie is a school teacher whose career has been on pause since Julia’s birth.

 Our middle son, Joe, manages staging for events at the Mandalay Bay Events Center.
 He previously worked for 4Wall Entertainment in Las Vegas, Opera Iowa, Des Moines Metro Opera and the Omaha Community Playhouse.
-He does some freelance lighting and theatrical production work.
 Joe is a graduate of Creighton.
 Joe and Kim Bagby, who also works in theatrical production, have been married since 2007.
+They operate Moxie Event Lighting.

-Our youngest son, Tom, is a legislative correspondent for Sen. Tom Harkin, an Iowa Democrat.
+Our youngest son, Tom, works for InterAction, a Washington-based non-profit organization.
+He worked as an aide to Sen. Tom Harkin, an Iowa Democrat.
 He took the job while I was in Cedar Rapids, and I stopped all involvement with Gazette coverage of Harkin.
 Tom formerly worked for the Commission on the National Guard and Reserves.
+He has volunteered and worked in Democratic political campaigns.
 Tom is a graduate of Marquette University.

 My father, Luke Buttry, was an Air Force chaplain and American Baptist minister.
 He died of prostate cancer in 1978.
 My mother, Harriet Buttry, is a retired American Baptist minister.
 She lives in Lee’s Summit, Mo., and has Alzheimer’s disease.
-My older brother, Dan, is a missionary for the American Baptist Churches USA, based in Hamtramck, Mich.
-My younger brother, Don, is a lay minister living in Shenandoah, Iowa.
-My sister, Carol, works for the Vermont Family Network.
+My older brother, Dan, is a missionary for the American Baptist Churches USA, based in Hamtramck, Mich., and author of several books, including a memoir, Peace Warrior.
+My younger brother, Don, is pastor of First Baptist Church in Shenandoah, Iowa.
+One of Don’s sons, Brandon, was killed in Afghanistan in 2012 and I dealt with the media on behalf of the family.
+My sister, Carol, lives in Bolton, Vt., and is assistant town clerk for the town of Bolton.

 I should mention some other members of my extended family.
 My grandmother, Francena H. Arnold, was a successful novelist, author of Not My Will and other Christian novels.
 To whatever extent writing ability is genetic, I credit Grandma for whatever writing ability I have.
 My uncle, Chaplain Frank Arnold, kept a diary during World War II and I have published excerpts on this blog.
-I won’t list all my in-laws here, but in case anyone sees relevant conflicts or connections, they work for the Meyocks Group (an Iowa ad agency), St. Francis of Assisi School in West Des Moines, the Mayo Clinic, the University of Michigan, the Department of Veterans Affairs and Fujitsu.
-One sister-in-law tutors and I don’t know who her clients are.
+I won’t list all my in-laws here, but in case anyone sees relevant conflicts or connections, they work (or are retired from) for the Meyocks Group (an Iowa ad agency), St. Francis of Assisi School in West Des Moines, the Mayo Clinic, the University of Michigan and the Department of Veterans Affairs.

 Some issues in my extended family that may influence my perspective (all issues I would address only rarely):